sensordeck/atlas-docs/docs/sensor-synchronization.md

 This allows robotics systems to achieve:

-• deterministic timing where supported
+- deterministic timing where supported
-• measurable and correctable timing where not
+- measurable and correctable timing where not
-• full observability across the entire perception stack
+- full observability across the perception stack

 Atlas does not require modification of sensor firmware or vendor drivers to achieve this integration model.